TBPixel/xml-streamer/README.md

 $client->close(); // Closes the client's provided stream
 ```

-The default value of 0 was previously acceptable for iterating this result set, but if the data was wrapped an arbitrary number of levels deep then this tag-name approach becomes convenient.
+The previous value of 1 was acceptable for iterating this result set, but if the data was wrapped an arbitrary number of levels deep then this tag-name approach becomes convenient.

 ### Automatic Casting